How to Calculate Piotroski F-Score Explained for Investors

 The 9 Criteria Explained

-The nine criteria fall into three categories: profitability (4 points), leverage and liquidity (3 points), and operating efficiency (2 points).
+The nine criteria fall into three categories: profitability (4 points), use and liquidity (3 points), and operating efficiency (2 points).
 You need the current year and prior year financial statements to calculate the score.

 Category 1: Profitability (4 Points)